 Pick a particular date, such as the beginning of a holiday or the beginning of a working week.
 Work out what makes you want a cigarette, such as having a cup of tea or going to the pub, and pick a day when you can avoid these triggers.

 Telling lots of people that you're giving up will make you more likely to quit.
 You won't want to let them down, and you can ask smokers not to offer you cigarettes.

-Read more about 7 key times to quit smoking.
+Read more about 8 great times to quit smoking.

 For many smokers, cigarettes are an important part of their social life.
 You may class yourself as a social smoker, who only has a cigarette when you're with friends who smoke or during nights out.
 You may also have bonded with colleagues during cigarette breaks.

 In reality fewer than one in five people now smokes, so there will be plenty of people who don't smoke to be social with if you look out for them.

 Although social smoking may seem better than smoking 40 a day, there is no safe level of smoking.
 If you have to make some compromises in your social life, it's well worth it for the sake of your health.